Chia-Network/chia-docs/docs/farming/pool-farming.md

 ## Can I name my pool chiapool.com?

-We are not going to allow pools to use "Chia" as the first word or its equivalent (the chia pool).
+We are not going to allow pools to use "Chia" as the first word or its equivalent (the Chia pool).
 You can say things like "a Chia pool" though that will probably need a free and easy to get license.
 Go to https://www.chia.net/terms/ to get more information on obtaining a license.

 ## If a pool gets 51% of netspace, can they take over the network?